Ian Harvie

 Ian Harvie is an American stand-up comedian and actor.
 He is a trans man and often references being one in his performances.
 He is best known for his appearance on the television show Transparent.
 In 2017, transgender actors and actresses including Harvie (with the help of GLAAD and ScreenCrush) were part of a filmed letter to Hollywood written by Jen Richards, asking for more and improved roles for transgender people.

+Harvie was honored by EqualityMaine in 2016 for its Great Pioneer Award.

 Early life

+Harvie grew up on Beaver Pond in the rural mountain town of Bridgton, Maine, until the age of twelve.
+He has two older brothers, Rob and Jeff.
+He went to Lassell College for one year and left.
 Harvie knew he was transgender at a very early age, but did not have a language for his gender identity at the time.
 Harvie came out as gay at nineteen and as transgender at age thirty-two.
-Harvie grew up on Beaver Pond in the rural mountain town of Bridgton, Maine, until the age of twelve.
-He has two older brothers, Rob and Jeff.
 Early comedy influences he has cited include The Carol Burnett Show, Flip Wilson, Rich Little, Hee Haw, Laugh-In, Dean Martin Celebrity Roast, and Saturday Night Live.